korikori/ideapad-perf/README.md

 ## Motivation

-Similar to [battmngr](https://github.com/0xless/battmngr), but for the IdeaPad 5 14are05.
+Similar to [battmngr](https://github.com/0xless/battmngr), but specifically for the IdeaPad 5 14are05 model 81YM.
 More information is available at the [ArchWiki](https://wiki.archlinux.org/title/Lenovo_IdeaPad_5_14are05).
+Note that the experimental branch of `battmngr` also works on this device.

 ## Requirements